yachabach/UdaSecurity/starter/README.md

 1. If the system is armed, reset all sensors to inactive.
 1. If the system is armed-home *while* the camera shows a cat, set the alarm status to alarm.

-*Reminder*: If you find yourself relying on the behavior of another service, you may want to consider using a Mock!
+*Reminder*: If you find yourself relying on the behavior of another com.udacity.catpoint.image, you may want to consider using a Mock!

 ## Section 4: Fix Any Bugs You Find With Your Unit Tests!
 As we stated in the previous section, a failing unit test could mean one of two things: